UWCNuclear/UbuntuSetUp/README.md

 *Practical #4: Semi-Empirical Mass Formula*: https://www.youtube.com/watch?v=B2W0OYhtddY

-# How to install the Ubuntu subsystem for Windows	10
+# How to install Windows Subsystem for Linux (Ubuntu) on Windows 10

 ***Still on Windows 7 or 8?***